 The pleurectomy with decortication is a surgical procedure for patients diagnosed with pleural mesothelioma.
-The surgery has proven advantageous to many patients.
+The surgery spares a patient’s lung by removing the pleural lining.

 The Lung-Saving Surgical Option

 The pleurectomy with decortication (P/D) is a lung-saving, alternative surgery to the extrapleural pneumonectomy (EPP).
 The P/D removes the diseased lining of a patient’s lung along with any other tumors in the chest.

 Many mesothelioma specialists prefer the P/D over the EPP because it is just as effective and patients often have a better quality of life.
 The procedure has been proven to improve a patient’s fatigue, dyspnea symptoms, and to help control fluid buildup.